 The photo revealed her “grandchild” to be a stocky twenty-something bloke with a bronze tanned face and a bushy handlebar moustache.

 “My grandson looks just like his grandfather did,” she confided.
 “He works at a coal mine in Australia,” she went on.
 “He flies there from Perth.
 And he works long hours and earns lots of money.
 He owns a Harley Davidson and big old Valiant.
 That’s an Australian car, you know.”

 I nodded as the grandmother rolled out the details of her grandson’s life, without revealing that, I too, was Australian.
 We’d never spoken much before, other than the usual cash register patter:

 “But I’ve only got twenty pence with me today,” she’d say with a sigh.

 “That’s okay,” I’d say and top up her twenty pence with thirty from my pocket.

 It was quiet in the shop, so I came out from behind the counter to help her find a photo frame.
-As we looked, the old woman continued to talk.
-Her only son, who lived nearby, had “recently” married his former wife’s sister and his former wife and their children had moved to Australia to escape the “unpleasant family situation”.
+As we looked, the grandmother continued to talk.
+Her only son, who lived nearby, had “recently” married his ex-wife’s sister.
+And his ex-wife and their children had moved to Australia to escape the unpleasant “family situation”.

-The old woman dearly missed her grandchildren, but at eighty-three years of age, she felt the twenty-four-hour flight to Perth would be too much for her.
+The grandmother dearly missed her grandchildren.
+But at eighty-three years of age, she felt the twenty-four-hour flight to Perth would be too much for her.
 And she wasn’t sure how her former daughter-in-law would receive her.

 © 1992 Robert Fairhead